In the background of the Maruti Suzuki frame-up

 While SMC’s main subsidiary is Maruti Suzuki in India, it has other manufacturing facilities outside of Japan.
 For the most part its manufacturing plants are spread among East Asian, South East Asian, and South Asian countries that Japanese imperialism was seeking to dominate before and during the Second World War.

-In Japan itself SMC is known for the manufacture of minicars, tiny automobiles smaller than American subcompact vehicles, popular because of the extremly crowded conditions in major cities.
+In Japan itself SMC is known for the manufacture of minicars, tiny automobiles smaller than American subcompact vehicles, popular because of the extremely crowded conditions in major cities.
 It operates six production plants in Japan and employs about 15,000 workers there.
-Suzuki stopped selling cars in the United States in 2012 and in Canada in 2013, although it still sells motorcycles, all terrain vehicles and marine products in those countries.
+Suzuki stopped selling cars in the United States in 2012 and in Canada in 2013, although it still sells motorcycles, all-terrain vehicles and marine products in those countries.

 Suzuki’s history dates back to 1909 when it was started by Michio Suzuki as Suzuki Loom Works in Hamamatsu.
 Originally Suzuki built weaving looms for Japan’s silk industry and exported overseas.
 At the time, textiles were one of Japan’s leading industries.
 The company went public in 1920 and took the name Suzuki Loom Manufacturing Company.